 Another great resource is the Basic Principles of the ADA by J. Trey Duffy.
 Thanks to him for allowing us to include his document on our site.

-NEW!
 The Access Technology Higher Education Network (ATHEN) continues its evaluation of the components of the Google Application Suite to determine the accessibility of each component for use with assistive technology.

 We also have a document dedicated to issues of accessibility in information technology.
 This document will be updated when standards, guidelines, and laws are updated.
 Thanks to all who made this document possible.